-Mark Stewart is an artist, vocalist, producer and songwriter from Bristol.
-As a founding member of The Pop Group and as a soloist, Stewart has been an anarchic and pioneering figure since the punk era, a constant source of discordance amongst the frontiers of post-punk, dub, industrial and electronic music.
+Mark Stewart is an artist, vocalist, producer, and songwriter from Bristol.
+As a founding member of The Pop Group and as a soloist, Stewart has remained an anarchic and pioneering figure since the punk era, a constant source of discordance amongst the frontiers of post-punk, dub, industrial and electronic music.

-Stewart has continued to plot an utterly uncompromising and individual course into the 2000s, with an invincible streak of solo material that has included Edit, The Politics of Envy, The Exorcism of Envy and Experiments.
-Preserving his vociferous energy and defiant stance whilst advancing, as always, into unfamiliar territories, this work bears all the traces of Stewart’s exhilarating severity and enduring modernism, an exploratory power reinforced by a host of legendary collaborators and artistic descendants including the likes of Primal Scream, Keith Levene (Public Image Ltd / The Clash), Richard Hell, Kenneth Anger, Daddy G (Massive Attack), Lee ‘Scratch’ Perry, The Bug, Kahn (Kahn & Neek, Young Echo) and Factory Floor.
+Stewart has continued to plot an utterly uncompromising and individual course into the millennium and beyond with a streak of solo material that has included Edit, The Politics of Envy, The Exorcism of Envy and Experiments.
+Preserving his vociferous energy and defiant stance whilst advancing, as always, into unfamiliar territories, this work bears all the traces of Stewart’s enduring severity and modernism, an exploratory power reinforced by a host of legendary collaborators and artistic descendants including the likes of Primal Scream, Keith Levene (Public Image Ltd / The Clash), Richard Hell, Kenneth Anger, Daddy G (Massive Attack), Lee ‘Scratch’ Perry, The Bug, Kahn (Kahn & Neek, Young Echo) and Factory Floor.

-Through a staunch, unrelenting desire to confront, deconstruct and make anew, Stewart has established a signature of resistant ingenuity that has made him one of the most influential and forward-looking luminaries of post-punk, or indeed, any other form of music.
+Through a staunch, unrelenting desire to confront, deconstruct and make anew, Stewart has become one of the most influential and forward-looking luminaries of post-punk, or indeed, any other form of music.
 An artist often imitated but never bettered.